You can learn how to transform your space with a $40 gallon of paint and these easy steps!

 I found this fabulous tutorial for cutting in a room at PB&J Stories.
 It’s exactly how I do it.

-Tip: If you find that you need to take a break from painting while you’re in the middle of working, let’s say your kid needs to eat lunch or something like that, then cover your HANDy paint pail with the Press’n Seal food wrap, and wrap your wet paint brush with some regular plastic food wrap and set them aside until you come back.
+Paint Like a Pro Tip: If you find that you need to take a break from painting while you’re in the middle of working, let’s say your kid needs to eat lunch or something like that, then cover your HANDy paint pail with the Press’n Seal food wrap, and wrap your wet paint brush with some regular plastic food wrap and set them aside until you come back.

 If you’re going to be gone for several hours, then stick your paint brush in the fridge.
 If you’ll be gone for a day, then stick it in the freezer.

-Step 4 – Roll the Wall:
+Step 5 – Roll the Wall

 You’ll want to roll the wall using different angles, roll to the right and roll to the left, to make sure to get a nice even coverage.
 When you dip your roller in the paint, use the part of the tray that’s textured to roll the excess off.